BretFisher/udemy-docker-mastery/dockerfiles/README.md

 You might be wondering if Docker provides a way to modify the `ENTRYPOINT`  without creating a new image?
 Maybe you want to override the `ENTRYPOINT` at runtime the same way you can override the default `CMD` of an image.

 The `docker run` command has an optional `--entrpoint` flag for this.
-An entrypoint supplied in the command line will overwrite any `ENTRYPOINT` defined in the Dockerfile.
+An entrypoint supplied in the command-line will overwrite any `ENTRYPOINT` defined in the Dockerfile.

 ```
 docker run --entrypoint IMAGE [command] [ARG...]
 ```

 Let's see an example that modifies both default entrypoint and command.
 In the previous lecture we saw how we could print nginx help text by creating a custom image.
-You can do the same thing in the command line.
+You can do the same thing in the command-line.

 Run: